-When people see our African Pygmy Hedgehog Hynee, they are captivated at seeing a hedgehog as a pet.
+When people see our pygmy hedgehog, they are captivated at seeing a hedgehog as a pet.
 We spent some time looking into keeping a pygmy hedgehog before we chose to go down the route of buying one.

 The main reason we decided on getting an African Pygmy hedgehog was because of my daughter’s allergies, with other pets like cats and dogs she would get an instant reaction, leading to itching and rashes.